Here are some great and clever way Lego storage ideas that will fit every family style. How to store Legos functionally in your home.

 This post contains affiliate links.

-If you have found Lego bricks in your vacuum cleaner, bricks in your couch, or in every nook and cranny like we have then keep reading and see if these storage solutions can be of some help.
+If you have found Lego bricks in your vacuum cleaner, bricks in your couch, or in every nook and cranny as we have then keep reading and see if these Lego storage ideas can be of some help.

 I think the most important step before purchasing any storage or organization ideas is deciding what will be best for you and how you will use them.
 So let’s ask yourself some simple questions.

 Be sure to plan for adding any sets to your collection.
-My husband and daughter usually get 2 or 3 new sets every year so that can add up to a lot of new pieces.
+My husband and daughter usually get 2 or 3 new sets every year.
+That can add up to a lot of new pieces.

 Once you do finally decide on where and how much you need to store you can then figure out a budget.